ShbGao-ProMax/A-Comprehensive-Survey-of-Video-Anomaly-Detection-Evolution-from-DNNs-to-MLLMs/Mainstream Datasets/README.md

 Mainstream Datasets
 ====

+For various VAD tasks, the existing literature provides a wealth of publicly available datasets that encompass diverse scenarios.
+Specifically, these datasets range from those focused on specific scenes to those covering a wide variety of complex situations.
+Moreover, differences exist across datasets in terms of the number of videos, average video duration, anomaly categories, and annotation methods.
+In the following tables, we provide a detailed comparison of the current mainstream datasets.

+***It is worth noting that some datasets were initially designed for specific VAD tasks; however, with the continuous advancement of technology, these datasets can now also be applied to other VAD tasks.***

+***For instance, any semi-supervised or weakly supervised VAD dataset can be utilized for evaluating training-free VAD methods.***

 Traditional SVAD Datasets
 ----
 | Dataset               | Domain       | Video Samples | Total Frames | Anomaly Categories | Location      | Understanding | Audio |